stevenctang/CSE313/README.md

 # CSE313
-All work from Machine Organization class at CSUSB
+All work from Machine Organization class at CSUSB for Fall of 2016